mikea/cpp-stream-fusion/README.md

 todo
 =================
 - implement memory management.
-Right now I do not delete data at all.
+Right now the test fails with g++ but passes (strangely) with clang on mac.
-- implement more vector operations and some algorithms
+- implement more vector operations and some algorithms.
-- add tests which will ensure that no temp allocation happens
+- add tests which will ensure that no temp allocation happens. some sort of expectation checker.
+- benchmark code to insure that no performance degradation occurs